j-war/snpTools/README.md

 ***
 # Compilation and running:
+A simple maven build+test and run script is provided for convenience as well as basic build and run scripts.
+The maven script assumes you have mvn properly installed and both assume you have java installed as well.
+All scripts should be run from the root directory: `snpTools/`.

+Only run `build.sh` script once.
+If you need to run it again, delete the contents of `snpTools/build/` first.

+You can call the run script multiple times but beware that the program <b>WILL</b> overwrite and/or delete files in `snpTools/OutputFolder/` without warning.

+Make sure there is an empty `snpTools/build/` folder created before using the `build.sh` script.

-File names as input arguments should be relative and have file extensions and should be in the `InputFolder`.
-You should also create a folder named `OutputFolder` beside it before running.
-All from the Converter root directory:
+File names as input arguments should be relative and have file extensions and should be in the `snpTools/InputFolder/`.
+You should also create a folder named `snpTools/OutputFolder/` beside it before running.

-## Compiling:
+## Compiling with Maven:
+From `snpTools/`.
 ```
 mvn package
 ```
 or:
 ```
-javac -d [Destination directory relative to current directory] Main.java
+zsh ./mvnbuildtest.sh
 ```

-Examples:
+## Compiling without Maven:
+From `snpTools/` - clear `build/` if you need to run this again.

 ```
-javac -d ./Converter DataInput.java
-javac -d Converter DataInput.java
+zsh ./build.sh
 ```

-## Running:
+## Running with Maven:
 ```
-java -cp target/converter-1.0.jar com.snptools.converter.DataInput [mode] [./InputFolder/biodata.hmp] [./OutputFolder/biodataOut.vcf]
+zsh ./mvnrun.sh 1 ./InputFolder/biodata.hmp ./OutputFolder/biodataOut.vcf
 ```

-or:
+## Running without Maven:
 ```
-java -cp [Classpath directory] Main [mode] [Relative input filepath with an extension] [Relative output filepath with an extension]
+zsh ./run.sh 1 ./InputFolder/biodata.hmp ./OutputFolder/biodataOut.vcf
 ```

 Supported modes are shown below:
 |Mode value|Result|
 |------|------|